-Apart from Petitioners' specific measures, the core problem with flavored ecigarettes is the product itself-in particular, its appeal to youth and its addictiveness-not simply youth access or the marketing of these products.
+The core problem with flavored e-cigarettes is the product itself-in particular, its appeal to youth and its addictiveness-not simply youth access or the marketing of these products.
 FDA's experience confirms this.
-In March 2019, in response to the youth vaping epidemic, FDA issued Draft Guidance17 which "proposed to focus its enforcement priorities of flavored ENDS products on how the product was sold...."
+In March 2019, in response to the youth vaping epidemic, FDA issued Draft Guidance17 which "proposed to focus its enforcement priorities of flavored [e-cigarettes] on how the product was sold...."
 2020 Guidance at 21 (describing 2019 Draft Guidance).
 However, in 2020, FDA-armed with more data-announced in its Final Guidance that these access restrictions had been insufficient to protect youth from flavored e-cigarettes.
-"The reality," FDA found, "is that youth have continued access to these [e-cigarette] products in the face of
+"The reality," FDA found, "is that youth have continued access to these